LennardKrause/pilatus3_frame_conversion/README.md

  - Press *Save Mask* to save the current mask
  - *Reset Mask* resets both patches to their initial states

-The masks are saved to *Output Directory* (once Save Mask is pressed) and follow a name convention internally used by SAINT so no further steps are needed in order to use the masks!
+The masks are saved to *Output Directory* and follow the nameing convention used by SAINT so no further steps are needed in order to use the masks.